A closed-form filter for binary time series: Illustration on financial time series

-As shown in Figure \ref{fig:smoothing}, the dynamic states $\theta_{1t}$ and $\theta_{2t}$ tend to concentrate around negative and positive values, respectively, for the entire smoothing window, thus highlighting a general concordance between \textsc{cac}40 and \textsc{nikkei}225 opening patterns.
+As shown in Fig.~\ref{fig:smoothing}, the dynamic states $\theta_{1t}$ and $\theta_{2t}$ tend to concentrate around negative and positive values, respectively, for the entire smoothing window, thus highlighting a general concordance between the opening patterns of \textsc{cac}40 and \textsc{nikkei}225.
 However, the strength of this association varies in time, supporting our proposed dynamic probit over static specifications.
 For example, it is possible to observe a decay in $\theta_{1t}$ and $\theta_{2t}$ on April--May, 2018 which reduces the association among \textsc{cac}40 and \textsc{nikkei}225, while inducing a general negative trend for the opening directions of the French market.
-Such a result could be due to the overall instability in the Eurozone on April--May, 2018 caused by the uncertainty after the Italian and British elections during those months.
+This could be due to the overall instability in the Eurozone on April--May, 2018 caused by the uncertainty after the Italian and British elections during those months.